Time-like Entanglement Entropy: a top-down approach: Time-like Entanglement Entropy for generic CFTs

 The Euclidean case ($\lambda=+1$) gives the usual central charge.
 The Lorentzian case suggests that we should take the {\it absolute value} of the result (as we anticipated), in order to interpret this as a number of degrees of freedom.
 Note also that $c_{slab}$ and $c_{LM}$ are measuring the same physical observable, related to the free energy of the dual CFT.

 The example above can be extended to other dimensions.
 In fact, for any AdS$_{d+1}$ (with $3\leq d$) it is feasible to study systems testing the calculations we presented in this section.
-The details are given in \cite{NRtoappear}.
+The details are given in \cite{NRtoappear}. {It is interesting to observe that the definition for time-like entanglement entropy used in this work is invariant under generic U-duality.
+For example, we could have considered the eleven dimensional supergravity description of the family of backgrounds in this section.
+After calculating the induced metric on a nine manifold, the result obtained for the tEE would be the same.
+In other words, the dimensionality of the space-time $d=4$ does not change, as it refers to the quantum field theory and does not rely on the string or M-theory embedding.
+This is a virtue of our definition being U-duality invariant.}

 Below we leave the conformal realm and discuss the calculation of the tEE for a strip region in the case of a confining QFT.